Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Why use Kaeon FUSION/README.md

 in order to push such a platform, it's ideal to ship it with some sort of "killer app".
 At the moment,
-We are in the process of developing an interface called the Stack interface that will allow Kaeon FUSION code from the standard interface to be cross compiled into C, C++,
+we are in the process of developing an interface called the Stack interface that will allow Kaeon FUSION code from the standard interface to be cross compiled into C, C++,
 Java,
 C#,